SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 featured: true
 weight: 1
 ---
 There are multiple ways to obtain the equipment you need for your business.

 These include (but are not limited to):

 1. Equipment leasing
 2. [Syndicated Line of Credit (SLOC)](/services/sloc)
 3. [Invoice Factoring ](/services/invoice-factoring)

+Purchasing assets with cash presents unique risks to the business owner, including tying capital up.

+Equipment financing can be a risk management solution which frees cash up for other operations like inventory, marketing, and hiring.

 ## Equipment Leasing